 MCAT Test Structure

-The MCAT test is been converted to online test.
-August 19th 2006 is the last day paper and pencil will be used to write an MCAT test in the U.S.
+The test has been converted to online test.
+August 19th 2006 is the last day paper and pencil will be used to write a test in the U.S.

 A brief outline about the sections